ahmedsadman/blog-articles/ckpcromfr04eia0s11vqcadnp.md

 Design Patterns are the most valuable but most underestimated skill.
 It relates to how you should structure your code in an Object-Oriented Design environment.
 In some cases, you will not be using these pre-defined patterns directly.
 But these are required so that you understand common OOP principles and even use customized versions of these patterns when you're working with large codebases.

+Unless you have a thirst for learning, you don't need to go through all the patterns.
+Just focus on those listed below:

+**Creational Patterns:** Factory, Abstract Factory, Singleton, Builder

+**Structural Patterns:** Adapter, Decorator, Facade

+**Behavioral Pattern:** Command, Observer, Visitor

 *Don't know what Object Oriented Programming is? no worries, follow the roadmap and it will come on its own accord*

 ## Database